morrisanimalfoundation/grGWAS/README.md

 913984 variants and 3354 samples pass filters and QC. <br>
 ...

 Looking at `AxiomGT1v2.comp_merge.hh` shows that all the 1355 heterozygous haploid genotypes belong to sample `S005865`.
-The sample is reported male in metadata but genotyping algorithm failed to predict the gender of this sample.
+According to the genotyping analysis notes, this sample is reported male in metadata as well as by the genotyping algorithm on Array B but the algorithm failed to predict its gender on array A.

 ## 3.3.
 Identification and removal of duplicate samples